Sawtaytoes/eslint/docs/rules/newline-per-chained-call.md

-# require a newline after each call in a method chain (newline-per-chained-call)
+# Require a newline after each call in a method chain (newline-per-chained-call)

 Chained method calls on a single line without line breaks are harder to read, so some developers place a newline character after each method call in the chain to make it more readable and easy to maintain.

-Let's look at the following perfectly valid (but single line) code.
+Let's look at the following perfectly valid (but single line) code:

 ```js
 d3.select("body").selectAll("p").data([4, 8, 15, 16, 23, 42 ]).enter().append("p").text(function(d) { return "I'm number " + d + "!"; });
 ```

 However, with appropriate new lines, it becomes easy to read and understand.
-Look at the same code written below with line breaks after each call.
+Look at the same code written below with line breaks after each call:

 ```js
 d3